bullting/PostgreSQL-ETL-Pipeline/README.md

 ***4. test.ipynb:*** This file was built to checj whether the record was loaded to the table correctly.

 ***5. elt.py:*** Use the code in etl.ipynb to create ETL pipeline to process all records in dataset and extract/load to all tables.

+***

+###How to run the files:

+1. Run "create_table.py" first to create Sparkify database and create fact table and dimesion tables.
+(All tables will be deleted everytime when running this file)

+2. Run etl.py to read song dataset and log data set and extract the only value for each table and load the data into all tables.